 Customization reduces the time needed to access the data and helps your teams stay on top of their game.

 CRM platforms usually come with collaboration tools.
 These tools can be categorized into two groups.

 - Those that streamline communication inside and between teams, and enable easier communication management with clients and customers.

 - Workflow improvement tools, such as calendar and project management.

 Having all of these under one roof is a great way to promote collaboration and boost productivity.

 Lead and Opportunity Management

 The lead management tool is a must-have when you are on the lookout for CRM software.
-This feature will help you capture and track leads, and then qualify them based on where they are in the customer’s journey and assign them to an agent that has the best chances to capture sales based on their previous experience.
+This feature will help you capture and track leads.
+Afterwards, it’ll qualify them based on location in the customer’s journey; and assign them to an agent that has the best chances to capture sales based on their previous experience.